mauroseb/mauroseb.github.io/_posts/2022-03-14-sno-with-static-ips.md

 <!-- more -->

-> :warning: **WARNING:** At the moment using static IP addressing is not supported so reach out to your account team if you have a need for it.
+**WARNING:** At the moment using static IP addressing is not supported so reach out to your account team if you have a need for it.

 ### Prerequisites